-A global program to find and support the new ideas that are making the fashion landscape more inclusive.
+A global program to find and support new ideas that are making the fashion landscape more inclusive.

 We have set out to do everything in our power to create fashion that is more inclusive.
 Stitch by stitch, person by person, innovation by innovation.
-We’re determined to push boundaries – so we know that some of the best ideas won’t always be our own.
+We’re determined to push boundaries – and we know that some of the best ideas won’t always be our own.

 Our industry will only move forward with new, fresh ideas that challenge how we think, build and create.